Human Capital

 Konica Minolta is committed to improving the health of its employees in order to strengthen its talent pool, which is vital to achieving its management strategy.
 The Group companies in Japan and the Health Insurance Association work together to plan and implement various measures.
 They categorize those with health risks according to physical and mental health risks and set numerical targets with the aim of reducing the number of people in each category through employee-centered measures.

 For physical health management, Konica Minolta is focusing on preventing the development of serious illness for all Group employees in Japan.
-In particular, as Konica Minolta bolstered efforts by occupational health staff to respond employees with the highest health risks (health guidance and checkup recommendations), the number of such employees in fiscal 2021 was down by more than 90% compared to fiscal 2013.
-Accordingly, hospitalization costs by employee increased only 19% for Konica Minolta while the average in Japan increased 35%.
-In fiscal 2022, the Company will further strengthen its efforts, for instance by having occupational health staff provide health guidance throughout the year, in order to further reduce the number of employees who suffer from disease.
+In particular, as Konica Minolta bolstered efforts by occupational health staff to respond employees with the highest health risks (health guidance and checkup recommendations), the number of such employees in fiscal 2022 was down by about 90% compared to fiscal 2013.
+Accordingly, hospitalization costs by employee increased only 15% for Konica Minolta while the average in Japan increased 34%.

 Employees with the Highest Health Risks